ANT-SD/angular-architecture-docs/General Architecture Angular and @ngrx.md

 ### Sandboxes

 The **sandboxes** work as an abstraction of the core functionality of the system.
-They could be seen as **Application Services** from a **N-Layer architecture** and they main responsibility is to execute the corresponding methods from the **async services** and dispatch the actions to manage the state of the **Store**. **Sandbox** is a service which extends application core facade and exposes streams of state and connections to the async services.
+They could be seen as **Application Services** from a back-end **N-Layer architecture** and they main responsibility is to execute the corresponding methods from the **async services** and dispatch the actions to manage the state of the **Store**. **Sandbox** is a service which extends application core facade and exposes streams of state and connections to the async services.

 ### Ngrx/store